paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 The concept of a quota extends to multiple ballot counting methods:

-1. Single-Top Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV
+1. Top-choice-counts Ranking Methods: the Single Transferable Vote (STV), also known as multi-winner Ranked Choice Voting RCV
 2. Scoring methods (including Approval Voting and STAR voting): Monroe voting and a few methods I'm working on
 3. Pairwise ballot methods (I'm working on a version of minimax)
-4. Choose only one methods: Single Non-Transferable Vote (SNTV).
+4. Choose-only-one methods: Single Non-Transferable Vote (SNTV).
 An obvious Improvement would be to have a Single Transferable Vote.

 After you're done with this page, [read this page (currently a draft) about all the different kinds of proportional voting methods.](proportional)